Julia Belluz

 Interview by Stefanie Phillips (School of Journalism ’18)

-Julia Belluz, School of Journalism ’07, is a senior health correspondent at Vox News in Washington, D.C.
+Julia Belluz, School of Journalism ’07, was a senior health correspondent at Vox News in Washington, D.C. when this interview was conducted.
+She is now a freelance health journalist.

 What has your career path looked like since you graduated?
 How did you end up at Vox?